 Minnesota courts are required to apply 13 separate factors to determine which custodial arrangement is in the child's best interests:

-If the parents are seeking joint physical custody, the court then considers four additional factors:
+If the parents are seeking joint physical custody, the court then considers these four additional factors:

-- whether giving one parent sole authority over the child’s upbringing would be detrimental to the child’s wellbeing; and
+- Whether giving one parent sole authority over the child’s upbringing would be detrimental to the child’s wellbeing

 Legal vs. Physical Custody